 - B.6.1 Practice and familiarization of the competition area should be available in the week prior to the championship.
-There should be no additional charges for landings. - B.6.2 Navigation practice can take place without affecting the normal airfield routine. - B.6.3 Landing practice for each competitor may be limited to not more than 2 landings after a navigation practice.
-Landing practice may be limited in the week prior to the competition week. - B.6.4 During practice, it is essential that airfield routine regulations be observed.
+There should be no additional charges for landings. - B.6.2 Navigation practice can take place without affecting the normal airfield routine. - B.6.3 The Landing practice is described in the document Landing Appendix GAC [1]. - B.6.4 During practice, it is essential that airfield routine regulations be observed.
 It is also necessary for other non-competitive traffic to use the airfield and therefore strict R/T control will be necessary. - B.6.5 Daily flying should be restricted to 08.00 18.00. - B.6.6 Training practice must not be interrupted for display or show practice. - B.6.7 An example of the flight planning form to be used in the competition is attached as Appendix A2. - B.6.8 Organizing National Aero Club must provide a sample of the competition map one month before the competition. - B.6.9 Organizing National Aero Club must prepare 1 Air Navigation Race with 2 training routes of the same level as Competition Routes and free of charge. - B.6.10 The Competition Management must provide the necessary number of aircraft and those aircraft will be made available to all pilots.